imgproxy/imgproxy/docs/image_formats_support.md

 imgproxy reads some amount of bytes to check if the source image is SVG.
 By default it reads a maximum of 32KB, but you can change this:

 * `IMGPROXY_MAX_SVG_CHECK_BYTES`: the maximum number of bytes imgproxy will read to recognize SVG.
 If imgproxy can't recognize your SVG, try to increase this number.
 Default: `32768` (32KB)

-## HEIC support

-imgproxy supports HEIC only when using libvips 8.8.0+.
-The official imgproxy Docker image supports HEIC out of the box.

-## AVIF support

-imgproxy supports AVIF only when using libvips 8.9.0+ with compiled support for libheif and its supported encoder (rav1e, aom).
-The official imgproxy Docker image supports AVIF out of the box.

-## BMP support

-imgproxy supports BMP only when using libvips 8.7.0+ compiled with ImageMagick support.
-The official imgproxy Docker image supports ICO out of the box.

-By default, imgproxy saves BMP images as JPEG.
-You need to explicitly specify the `format` option to get BMP output.

 ## Animated images support